stephanieosan/design-manual/content-guidelines/page-components.md

 * Small-screen style—include a sub-section (if necessary) that details any styles that are different on a smaller screen

 Styles should be as detailed as necessary to create the component, including things like font, color, padding, etc. Per FEWD preference, put them in alpha order.
+If dynamic content has been defined for a property such as color, use the appropriate [data file](https://github.com/cfpb/design-manual/wiki/Using-data-files) or include file to reference the property.

 For example: